-Now you can easily register any type for use in templates.
-To do so, simply right-click a type name and select the Use Type in Templates... item.
-After you specify a short alias for your type, you will be able to use this alias in exactly the same manner as you do with built-in types.
+CodeRush allows you to register any type for use in templates.
+Right-click a type name and select the Use Type in Templates... item.
+Once you've specified a short alias for your type, you can use it in exactly the same manner as you do with built-in types.

 Extend Selection Embeddings

 The Selection Embedding feature allows you to easily surround a selected code block with predefined statements.
-For instance, it allows you to embed selected code lines into a try/finally block or a for loop.
+It allows you, for instance, to embed selected code lines into a try/finally block or a for loop.
 Selection embeddings allow you to add text before and after the current selection, change the resulting caret position, drop markers, paste clipboard content into the specified location, etc.

-Most importantly you can extend Visual Studio .NET using 100% managed Code, and do so in a completely visual manner.
+You can extend Visual Studio using 100% managed Code in a completely visual manner.